State-of-the-Art Digital Imaging Technology Columbia Equine Hospital

 Bone scans are performed on a standing, sedated horse.
 The camera moves around the horse on a rolling gantry system that is quiet and easily adjusted to a variety of positions.
 All scintigraphy studies can be sent via email and on a CD, which enable specialists as well as referring veterinarians to receive these images digitally.

-Things to know when scheduling a nuclear scintigraphy appointment for your horse:
+Things to know when scheduling a Bone Scan appointment for your horse:

-- It is best if your horse arrives to Columbia Equine Hospital the day prior to the Bone Scan appointment.
+- Your horse will need to arrive to Columbia Equine Hospital the day prior to the Bone Scan appointment.

-- Your horse will be radioactive for 24 hours after injection of the isotope.
-Therefore, they cannot be discharged until the morning after the Bone Scan is complete.
+- For 24 hours after the isotope is injected into your horse for diagnostic imaging they will be radioactive.
+Therefore, they cannot be discharged until the day after the Bone Scan is complete.

 - In some cases, further imaging or treatments are performed after the Bone Scan, which may delay your horse’s discharge time.